-Once again there is confirmation of the fact that whenever all elements of cur people are given the opportunity to express the feelings which tie them with Palestine, the answer is always the same.
-The American Jewish Conference has shown more than this.
+Once again there is confirmation of the fact that whenever all elements of our people are given the opportunity to express the feelings which tie them with Palestine, the answer The American Jewish Conference has The maximalist program of the Zionis always the same.
+Is shown more than this.

+snown more than this.
 The maximalist program of the Zionist ani maamin was adopted.

 It is clear that the Palestine resolution was the main achievement at the Conference.
 It was an ideological triumph, the triumph of an ideal.
 From a negligible minority in years gone by to the greatest majority today!
 Truly a historic span!
 The statement by the anti-Zionist Council caused sorrow and indignation.
-They spoke as representatives of enslavement within freedom, and sought to embitter the taste of victory.
+They spoke as representatives of enslavement within freedom, and sought to embitter the taste of victory. of victory.